Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Methodology Algorithm

 \subsubsection{Constructing the Zome Cycle}

 As already mentioned, it is up to the concrete definition of an error measure to identify the ``best'' sequence of struts in a~$\cG$-path.
-Here, we make use of the distance field that is provided as input (cf. Section~\ref{subsubsec:sampling}) and employ a simple averaged area approximation: For a strut $e$ with endpoints $p_1$ and $p_2$, we compute its ``approximation error'' (cost) $a_e$ as
+Here, we make use of the distance field that is provided as input (cf. Section~\ref{subsubsec:sampling}) and employ a simple sample-averaged approximation of the area between the strut and input contour segments: For a strut $e$ with endpoints $p_1$ and $p_2$, we compute its approximation error (cost) $a_e$ as

-where we use $k=3$, and $d(p)$ is the value of the distance field cell containing point $p$.
+where $d(p)$ is the value of the distance field cell containing point $p$.
 In case $p$ lies beyond the boundaries of the given distance field, we let $d(p)$ be the value of the closest field cell multiplied with a penalty of $100$.
 (Note that in order to avoid such penalties, the given distance field should extend sufficiently far ``outside'' of the shape contour.)
+In our numerical experiments, we use $k=3$.

+Note that, in principle, it would be possible to compute the area exactly or use exact point-to-polygon distances rather than distance field values (at least for polygonal input curves); similarly, one could refine the averaging by weighting every piece of a strut by its respective length within each distance field cell the strut passes through.
+However, since it already provided satisfactory results, we opted for the above-described cheaper sample-averaged area approximation that makes use of distance field values.